California Condor Fact File

-The body of the California condor is black except for a triangle of white on the underside of the wing.
+Across their body the California condor is covered by black feathers except for a triangle of white on the underside of the wing.
 Around the base of the neck is a thick collar of black feathers..
-The head and neck is naked with colouration varying from gray to yellow and red.
-If they get it excited this will become more intensely coloured.
-The irises are brown.
+The head and neck is naked with coloration varying from gray to yellow and red.
+If they get excited this will become more intensely colored.

 This species is carnivorous.
 Their main food source is carrion with cattle being their favorite.
-They will also seek out the carcasses of deer, goats, sheep, donkeys, horses, pigs, cougars, bears, whales, Californian sea lions, rabbits, weasels, gophers, foxes and coyotes.
-It is rare that they eat a bird or reptile.
+They will also seek out the carcasses of deer, goats, sheep, donkeys, horses, pigs, cougars, bears, whales, California sea lions, rabbits, weasels, gophers, foxes and coyotes.
+On occasion they may eat a bird or reptile.

 Due to not having a sense of smell this species will look around for other predators to find a carcass.
 When arriving at a carcass they will displace common ravens and turkey vultures.
 In turn golden eagles and coyotes force them away.

 Some California condors may go without drinking for up to two days.
 They prefer clean water but may drink from stagnant pools.